BLACK SADDLE

 Nights 1, 6

-Two nights are spent in twin rooms in ensuite rooms at hotels.
+Two nights are spent in twin rooms in ensuite rooms at Hotel Uzbekistan.

 SIMPLE dome TENTS